 mentoring³—Promoting women in academia

 mentoring³ is a mentoring program designed for the academic career development for female doctoral and postdoctoral researchers of all subject fields.
-The mentoring groups will be arranged according to respective subjects and target groups so that the we can take into account the subject-specific conditions of the humanities, educational and social sciences, economics as well as natural and engineering sciences.
+The mentoring groups will be arranged according to respective subjects and target groups so that the we can take into account the subject-specific conditions of the humanities and social sciences, natural sciences, and engineering sciences.

 What does mentoring³ offer?

 The key focus will be on the exchange with the mentors who advise participants in personal discussion on career planning and impart their knowledge about structures and rules in the academic world.
 The mentoring is supplemented by a seminar program and networking events.

 In annual cycles, a program line for alternately doctoral or postdoctoral researchers of UA Ruhr universities starts each October.
 The application deadline is always the preceding July 15 of each year.
 Each program line runs for two years.